udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

+Then one late comer came to this field and he has redefined who he was.
+Later on, He decided to help other to [redefine](redifine/redifine.md).

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)

 A few learned to [tango](tango/tango.md)